 Prior to SYC, Judy spent many years in Special Events/ Fundraising for a regional Theatre and Human Resources Director in the retail industry nationwide.
 She relocated to Carmel-by-the-Sea in 2000.

 Judy has a B.A. from Santa Clara University.

-Denise Foderaro is our 2019 Commodore and automatically progresses to the position of Staff Commodore for the 2020 election slate.
+Denise Foderaro was our 2019 Commodore and is Staff Commodore for the 2021 election slate.
 She served as Vice Commodore in 2018 and as a Board Director in 2017.
 Since 2015 she has served on several SYC committees including: Membership, the Cove’er, The Directory, Social/ Decorating, Photography, and the Sailing and Safety Committees.
 She is currently pursuing her ASA basic keel certification.

 Denise resides in Pebble Beach with her husband and has been a member of the Beach Club for 20 years.
 She received her Bachelor of Science Degree in Occupational Therapy from the University of Pennsylvania in 1978 and specialized in the rehabilitation of physical disabilities, including stroke and cardiovascular rehabilitation.
 Retired now, she was also a certified hand therapist.

 She currently serves on two Advisory Boards (The National Registry of Exonerations, and the Quattrone Center for the Fair Administration of Justice) and is currently serving a second term on the Board of the Innocence Project in New York.